 Well. . . he’s even made my bed.

-“Thank you, Mamede,” I said, feeling touched by his consideration, while at the same time anxious that he had chosen to express it so far aft of the hatch (my only escape).
+“Thank you, Mamede,” I said, touched by his thoughtfulness, while at the same time anxious that he had chosen to express it so far aft of the hatch (my only escape).

-I reached down then and opened the hatch.
+I reached down to open the hatch.
 The hardwood cover was much heavier than I expected, lifting up and scraping forward like the stone lid of an Egyptian sarcophagus.
 (Not the image I needed right then.)
-Gazing into the hold, the space appeared more shallow than I remembered and a lot more dark.
-My claustrophobia was starting to kick in and I briefly considered returning to my corner by the tabernacle.
+Gazing into the hold, the space appeared more shallow than I remembered and a lot darker.
+My claustrophobia was kicking in and I briefly considered returning to my corner by the tabernacle.

 My head came up and I saw the three men were looking at me.
 Mamede’s gaze was open and friendly, while Ze wore his ever-present smile.
 João — he was leering at me again, a mischievous glint shining in his eyes.
 Go ahead, his eyes said.
 This should be fun.
 Tick—Tick—Tick, the seconds trudged by.
 Oh, hell with it!
 I thought, stepping over the coaming and down onto the hull planking.
 My kneecaps were now level with the deck.

 Without thinking, wanting to get it over with as quickly as possible, I crouched down and curled my body forward, trying to squeeze in under the edge.
 Too tight!
 Scrunching lower, my butt slid to one corner of the opening and my head to the other, hoping to make it work on the diagonal.
 Close, as they say, but no cigar.
 I now shifted over and tried the same thing on the opposite diagonal.
 But the hole being square and my body symmetrical, it didn’t work on that side either.
 Uh-Duh!

 The thing about panic — you see things in a tunnel.
 And the deeper you go, the narrower it gets.
 Right then my tunnel was a two by two opening.